emilpriver/go-hugo-portfolio/content/blog/rust/pointers.md

 let a = "hello rust";
 ```

 In the code example above, we create a variable named `a` which holds the integer value `hello rust` and is stored at a memory location (e.g., `0xd3e100`).
-Rust stores this memory on the stack, and you can imagine it looks something like this:
+Rust stores this pointer on the stack, and you can imagine it looks something like this:

 | location | value |
 | --- | --- |